-Alberta’s School Act was amended on June 1, 2015 to set out responsibilities of all education partners to ensure welcoming, caring, respectful and safe learning environments.
-Section 50.1(1) of the School Act requires that parents be notified when human sexuality education is going to be taught.
+Alberta’s amended Education Act which came into effect September 1, 2019 sets out responsibilities of all education partners to ensure welcoming, caring, respectful and safe learning environments.
+Section 58.1(1) of the Education Act requires that parents be notified when providing instruction that deals primarily and explicitly with human sexuality.
 For more information, go to Notifying Parents.

 - a definition of bullying

 - responsibilities of students, parents and school boards as they relate to welcoming, caring, respectful and safe learning environments that respect diversity and nurture a sense of belonging and a positive sense of self

 - that school boards must establish, implement and maintain a related policy